-This banner doesn’t have as many identifying details – as you can see, it features only an image and no names or text.
+This banner does not have as many identifying details, it features only an image with no names or text.
 It is therefore harder to put a date on it, but most of the banners in our collection date from the late C19th or early C20th and stylistically, it matches with these banners.

-The banner shows a knight fighting a dragon.
+The banner appears to show a crusader fighting a demon or dragon.
 The image is a combination of embroidery and applique – some of the embroidery work is extremely detailed!
-Interestingly, the knight is a woman: the shape of the body and face suggest this, as does the shield she carries, which features the white ribbon of the women’s temperance movement.
+Interestingly, the crusader may possibly be a woman but this is unclear: the shape of the body and face suggest it may be, as does the shield she carries, which features the white ribbon of the women’s temperance movement.

 The demon the crusader is fighting (or dominating) probably represents drink, although it’s not obvious by looking!
 The trope of drink as a demon or as a dragon savaging the country is quite common in BWTA (and associated organisations) publications and seems likely to be represented here.
-Parallels were also often drawn with the legend of George and the dragon.
+Parallels were also often drawn with the legend of George and the Dragon.

 Preserving the banners for the future

 We have received invaluable specialist advice from textile conservator Michelle Harper, about how to keep the banners in the best condition possible to ensure their long-term survival.
-We learned how to clean and pack the banners (including making different shapes out of tissue paper to support the banners!)
-Michelle has recently worked on some of our more dilapidated banners to prevent them from degrading any further and they have now been returned to us looking much better!
-We have had conservation grade boxes made to measure, in order to store them flat.
-The banners in our collection are so varied and interesting, it is important to keep them protected so they can survive for as long as possible!
+Michelle has worked on some of our more dilapidated banners to prevent them from degrading any further and they have now been returned to us looking much better!
+They are now stored appropriately either rolled or flat within a humidity and temperature controlled environment.
+The banners in our collection are part of the story of the association and it is important to keep them protected so they can survive for as long as possible.
 Some of the banners are 130 years old – hopefully in another century they will still be going strong, telling the story of the women’s temperance movement and representing the women who worked for it.